 Philip asked: How do you clean those trays for drying dishes?
 My trays have got mildew on the bottom from the tap water.

 Dish racks often bring about a love-hate feeling.
 We love them because they keep our dishes upright and allow them to dry quickly with minimal spotting.
 However, they collect water in the trays and require frequent cleanings to keep away mildew and slime from developing underneath.
 There are many varieties of dish racks available: wood, plastic, vinyl-covered, and even metal.
 Each type has its own pros and cons.
 Though one thing is for sure, no matter what material your dish rack is made from, it will require periodic cleanings to keep it mold and mildew free.
-These cleaning methods will keep the mold away so your dishes are clean and ready for use.

 You Will Need: